Financing for Mining & Extraction Projects

-Clients often approach Capital Corp Merchant Banking wanting to start a mining business or grow their already existing operations.
-In our capacity as a merchant banking group, we have really helped our clients grow and evolve.
+Clients often approach Capital Corp Merchant Banking wanting to start a mining or resource extraction development or grow their already existing operations.
+In our capacity as a merchant banking group, we have helped our clients grow and evolve over our nearly 40 years of existence.

 The Mining Industry

-What is mainly referred to as the mining industry is actually two sectors, one specializing in exploration for new resources, the other specializing in mining those resources.
+What is mainly referred to as the mining industry is actually two sectors, one specializing in exploration for new resources, the other specializing in the extraction or mining of those resources.
 The exploration sector is typically made up of individuals and small mineral resource companies dependent on venture capital.
-The mining sector is typically large and multi-national companies sustained by mineral production from their mining operations.
-In addition to these two sectors, various other industries such as equipment manufacture, environmental testing and metallurgy analysis also rely on and support the mining industry throughout the world.
+The exploration, extraction, and mining sectors are typically large and multi-national companies sustained by mineral production from their extraction and mining operations.
+In addition to these sectors, various other industries such as equipment manufacturing, environmental testing and metallurgy analysis also rely on and support the exploration, extraction, and mining industries throughout the world.

 Leasing Mineral Rights